 Interview Question – There wasn't any unexpected questions.
 They were all behavioural and straight forward.
 View Answer

 Regional Sales Manager Interview (Positive Experience; Average Interview)

 I applied through a recruiter and the process took 3 days - interviewed at Coca-Cola Company in April 2011.

 Interview Details Initial phone interview with recruiter to discuss qualifications and salary, 2 followup personal interviews with Sr. VP Sales and then with SR VP sales along with Marketing Director.
 Fairly to the point with examples of challenges I've had in the past that I have overcome, how I would succeed in this business, etc

 Interview Question – Sales is a personal process and very competitive; what would you do to make yourself seen as a resource by your buyers and therefore succed in securing the business for our company?
 Answer Question

-I applied online and the process took 4 weeks - interviewed at Coca-Cola Company in July 2014.
+I applied through a staffing agency and the process took 5 days - interviewed at Coca-Cola Company.